 The following discussion and analysis should be read in conjunction with our consolidated financial statements and related notes included in Item 8.
 "Financial Statements and Supplementary Data" in this Annual Report on Form 10-K. This discussion and analysis contains forward-looking statements that involve risks, uncertainties, and assumptions, such as statements of our plans, objectives, expectations, and intentions.
-The cautionary statements made in this Annual Report on Form 10-K should be read as applying to all related forward-looking statements.
-Factors that could cause or contribute to our actual results could differ materially from those anticipated in the forward-looking statements.
-Factors that could cause or contribute to our actual results differing materially from those anticipated include those discussed in "Risk Factors" and elsewhere in this Annual Report on Form 10-K generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022.
-Discussions of 2022 items and year-to-year comparisons between 2023 and 2022 and 2021 items and year-to-year comparisons between 2022 and 2021 items and year-to-year comparisons between 2023 and 2022, which was filed with the SEC on March 1, 2023, and is incorporated by reference into this Management's Discussion and Analysis of Financial Condition and Results of Operations.
+The cautionary statements made in this Annual Report on Form 10-K should be read as applying to all related forward-looking statements wherever they appear in this Annual Report on Form 10-K. Our actual results could differ materially from those anticipated in the forward-looking statements.
+Factors that could cause or contribute to our actual results differing materially from those anticipated include those discussed in "Risk Factors" and elsewhere in this Annual Report on Form 10-K. This section of this Form 10-K generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022 and 2021 items and year-to-year comparisons between 2023 and 2022 and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, which was filed with the SEC on March 1, 2023, and is incorporated by reference into this Management's Discussion and Analysis of Financial Condition and Results of Operations.